 After surveying more than 3,000 consumers in 10 non-Anglophone countries in Europe, Asia, and South America, market research firm Common First Advisory found that 75% of people prefer to buy products in their native language.
 In addition, 60% rarely or never buy from English-only websites.

-There’s a longstanding assumption that enough people on the web feel comfortable using English, especially when buying high-tech or expensive products.
+There’s a longstanding assumption that enough people on the web feel comfortable using English for it to be the default language of any website, especially when buying high-tech or expensive products.
 The report proves otherwise.

 The future of the web is undeniably multilingual.
-Fortunately, WordPress multilingual solutions such as Weglot make reaching global audiences easier and faster than ever before.
+Fortunately, WordPress multilingual plugins such as Weglot, WPML, Polylang, Multilingualpress, and others make reaching global audiences easier and faster than ever before.

-But there are some important “behind the scenes” considerations you should keep in mind when creating a WordPress multilingual site.
+But there are some important “behind the scenes” considerations you should keep in mind when creating a multilingual WordPress website.
 Providing your content in other languages involves more than just translating word for word.
-It’s important that you produce culturally appropriate content, that you consider your design (and the consistency of your design) and avoid faux pas.
+It’s important that you produce culturally appropriate content, that you consider your design (and the consistency of your design), and avoid faux pas.

 So make sure you check off these 11 important WordPress multilingual best practices before launching new languages on your site.

 1. Choose a Quality Method of Translation